Grace Tanda

-Bapianga Deogracias "Grace" Tanda (born 29 January 1994) is a Congolese professional footballer.
-Nicknamed "Grace", Tanda is a proficient striker, possessing great speed, physic and technique in his game.
+Bapianga Deogracias "Grace" Tanda (born 29 January 1994) is a Congolese professional footballer who plays as a striker.

 Club career

 Early career

 Tanda began his club career with Ope IF, in 2011 Tanda transferred to Östersunds FK B team, for which he played in Division 4.In Östersunds FK Second team Tanda scored 12 goals in two seasons.
 Before the 2014 season, he got sign by the division 2 team IFK Östersund.
 After only half a season in IFK Östersund with many good performance in the division 2.
 He was recruited by Östersunds FK in the summer of 2014 to compete in Superettan.
 Graham Potter and Billy Reid saw that there was a lot of potential in Tanda and wanted him to sign with Östersunds FK.

 Östersunds FK

 He made his debut in the Superettan on October 25, 2014, in a 2–1 home loss against Assyriska FF, where Tanda was replaced by Luka Peric in the 87th minute.
 On November 2, 2014, Tanda played his first match from the start and scored his first Superettan goal in a 2-2 match against Ängelholms FF.